JonasKllr/Masterthesis_Explainability-in-Deep-Reinforcement-Learning/tud_rl/explainability/README.md

 The DRL agent was trained for $4 \cdot 10^{6}$ time steps.
 During the training, the above mentioned explainability methods PDP, ALE and SHAP where applied with a frequency of $10^{5}$ time steps.
+At each evaluation step, the states encountered by the agent in the the previous $10^{5}$ time steps were used as the data set for the calcualtion of the explainability methods.
 Furthermore, the incremental PDP (iPDP) [2], an adaption of the PDP to dynamic modeling scearios, was applied at every time step.
 The aim was to investigate, how the importance of the individual feautres for the agent's decisions changed over time with a progressing training process.